-Structuring a Seed Deal

-SEED TRANSACTION DEAL POINTS - 2014-2018 STUDY A threshold question in any seed deal is whether to structure the seeder's interest as a top-line revenue share (which occasionally nets out certain third-party expenses, such as placement agent fees, but is still at its core calculated by reference to revenue), or a bottom-line equity interest (which is almost always adjusted to exclude the impact of compensation to the owners of the manager in excess of modest base salaries).
-While a contractual revenue share remains the overwhelmingly preferred means of structuring seed economics, certain seeders require that their interest in the manager take the form of a direct equity ownership.
-The advantages of the latter structure include governance/control and greater transparency.
+Structuring a Seed Deal SEED TRANSACTION DEAL POINTS - 2019 STUDY A threshold question in any seed deal is whether to structure the seeder's interest as a top-line revenue share (which occasionally nets out certain third-party expenses, such as placement agent fees, but is still at its core calculated by reference to revenue), or a bottom-line equity interest (which is almost always adjusted to exclude the impact of compensation to the owners of the manager in excess of modest base salaries).
+While a contractual revenue share remains the overwhelmingly preferred means of structuring seed economics, certain seeders require that their interest in the manager take the form of a direct equity ownership stake.
+The advantages of the latter structure include greater governance/control and greater transparency.
 However, there is some theoretical risk that owning an equity interest increases the seeder's liability exposure to investors in the fund or other third parties.
-Moreover, in such circumstances the seeder may need to be listed on the manager's Form ADV and be subject to its code of ethics.
+Moreover, in such circumstances the seeder may need to be listed on the manager's Form ADV and be subject to its compliance manual and/or Code of Ethics.
 Nonetheless, because the general benefits of equity ownership can almost always be achieved through careful structuring (most commonly by making the seeder a special limited partner or a holder of allocation class shares in the funds) and without negatively impacting the seeder's liability and disclosure profiles, a revenue share structured as a special limited partnership interest in the master fund remains the dominant method of establishing a seeder's interest in the manager's business.
-As in all prior years, in 2018 seed deals structured as true equity were extremely rare, reflecting the continued preference of seeders for the contractual approach.
-For more information, see HFM InvestHedge April 2018 article "State of the Art" by Gary Anderson, or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.
-Structure of Seed Deals
+As in all prior years, in 2019 seed deals structured as true equity were extremely rare, reflecting the continued preference of seeders for the contractual approach.
+For more information, see our HFM InvestHedge article "State of the Art", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.